-If the Fourth Crusade’s sacking of Constantinople was the point at which the Crusading enterprise was largely discredited, the Sixth Crusade could be considered the point at which the whole thing lost its last vestiges of seriousness.
-It was, ironically, the only crusade apart from the First and Second Crusades to end with the Crusaders actually in control of Jerusalem–and the Second Crusade doesn’t really count, since Jerusalem was already in Crusader hands when it began and stayed that way despite that campaign’s complete failure.
-I say “ironically,” because the Sixth Crusade involved barely any actual fighting and led to a resolution by which Crusader “control” of Jerusalem was mostly a formality.
+The Sixth Crusade could be viewed as a peak because it’s the only crusade apart from the First and Second to end with the Crusaders actually in control of Jerusalem–and the Second Crusade doesn’t really count, since Jerusalem was already in Crusader hands when it began and stayed that way despite that campaign’s complete failure.
+The Sixth Crusade can definitely be considered a valley because it involved barely any actual fighting and led to a resolution by which Crusader “control” of Jerusalem was mostly a formality.
 It was, instead, a long negotiation between an excommunicated Crusader king who didn’t really want to be on Crusade, didn’t really have much of an army with him, and had no support from the Church, and an Ayyubid sultanate that was by this point so decrepit that it didn’t dare risk going to war even with that guy.
 While the epically dumb Fourth Crusade was more destructive to Christendom, the Sixth Crusade should have come with an accompanying laugh track.

 So by 1227 Frederick was motivated both by his pledge to Honorius and his newly claimed kingship to go on Crusade.
 The Ayyubids were a political wreck, in the midst of a civil war between the sons of the previous sultan, al-Adil (d.
-1218), and Frederick was in talks with one of those sons, al-Kamil, about allying against al-Kamil’s brother and rival, al-Muʾazzam, in exchange for Frederick being given Jerusalem.
-The time to head to Jerusalem would never be better.
+1218), and Frederick was in talks with one of those sons, al-Kamil, about allying against al-Kamil’s brother and rival, al-Muʾazzam, in return for which Frederick would get Jerusalem.
+The time to make that big Crusade would never be better.
 And indeed, Frederick’s army set sail in August 1227 as promised.
-It’s just that Frederick, uh, wasn’t with it.
+It’s just that Frederick…wasn’t with it.
 He’d been stricken by plague and headed to Naples to recuperate, and despite his promises that he was definitely going to head east just as soon as he could to meet up with his army and do that whole Crusade thing, don’t you worry, he seemed pretty comfortable staying there (in his defense, again, he had been quite ill).
 The new Pope, Gregory IX, was uninterested in Frederick’s excuses/promises, and excommunicated him in late September.

 The deal, which was signed on February 18, 1229, let Frederick claim a technical victory and get the hell out of Dodge, but its terms were laughable.
 Al-Kamil gave Jerusalem to Frederick, but the city had to be kept unfortified, all Muslims living there had to be allowed to remain, and the city’s Muslim holy places would still remain in Muslim hands.
 In other words, Frederick was given possession of the city in name only.
 When he heard the terms of the deal, the Patriarch of Jerusalem refused to formally crown Frederick King of Jerusalem in the Church of the Holy Sepulcher, and Frederick’s army, largely made up of Templars and Hospitallers, rejected the deal as a paper victory.

-Frederick made a brief entry into Jerusalem, where he may have crowned himself (it’s not entirely clear), before returning to Acre, where the Patriarch was actually raising his own army to march to Jerusalem and garrison the city properly.
+Frederick made a brief entry into Jerusalem on March 17, where he may have crowned himself (it’s not entirely clear), before returning to Acre, where the Patriarch was actually raising his own army to march to Jerusalem and garrison the city properly.
 This, of course, would have completely wrecked the deal Frederick had cut with al-Kamil, and he therefore put a stop to it.
-Meanwhile, word reached him that Gregory and John of Brienne were campaigning against his possessions in Italy, so he had to leave.
+Meanwhile, word reached him that Gregory and John of Brienne were campaigning against his possessions in Italy, so he left the Holy Land in May.
 As a final F.U. to the Crusaders he was leaving behind, Frederick made sure to destroy all their siege engines, so they wouldn’t get any funny ideas about marching on Jerusalem once he’d left.
 As Frederick rode to the harbor to board his ship home, we’re told that angry townspeople threw garbage at him.

 Frederick recovered his Italian holdings, made peace with John and Gregory, and was restored to the Church in the Treaty of Ceprano in 1230.
 But Gregory excommunicated him again in 1239, when Frederick attacked and defeated the Vatican-allied Lombard League in northern Italy.
 He spent most of the rest of his life in a literal state of war with the papacy.
 Gregory called for a new Crusade, which lasted from 1239-1241 and became known as the Baron’s Crusade because none of Europe’s major monarchs joined.
 It was actually kind of successful–it didn’t win any huge victories but did expand the territory under Crusader control.
 Jerusalem, meanwhile, came back into Muslim hands briefly in 1239 before being retaken by the Crusaders in 1240.
 Then in 1244 the city was nearly destroyed by a Khwarazmian (Central Asian) army that had been recruited for the task by al-Kamil, and it remained in significant disrepair until Ottoman times.